 (8) If the Governor is satisfied that provisions of a law of another State or of a Territory correspond to provisions of this Act, the Governor may, by Order published in the Government Gazette, declare those provisions to be a corresponding law for the purposes of this Act.

 [Section 3 amended by No. 74 of 2003 s.
 34; No. 55 of 2004 s.
-104.]
+104; No. 28 of 2006 s.
+59.]

+3A.
+Commissioner

+(1) The Minister is required, by notice published in the Gazette, to designate a person who is an executive officer of the Department as the Commissioner for the purposes of this Act.

+(2) The Commissioner may be referred to by a title specified by the Minister by notice published in the Gazette.

+(3) In this section —

+“executive officer” has the meaning given by section 3(1) of the Public Sector Management Act 1994.

+[Section 3A inserted by No. 28 of 2006 s.
+60.]

 Part II — Security interests

 4. Application of Part